apache/royale-docs/frameworks-and-libraries.md

 ## Libraries

+* Use the [ExternalInterface](/features/external-interface) class to connect with and use external JavaScript libraries in your Royale project.
+* An even more robust method for connecting with and using external JavaScript libraries is [externs](/features/externs).

 _We will add here information about specific libaries that work well with Royale as we run into them._